Another Word For OPPORTUNITY

 Noun : The act of joining, or condition of being joined.

-Noun : (grammar) A word used to join other words or phrases together into sentences.
-The specific conjunction used shows how the two joined parts are related.
+Noun : (grammar) A word used to join other words, phrases, or clauses together into sentences.
+(The specific conjunction used shows how the two joined parts are related semantically.)

 Noun : Cooccurrence; coincidence.